College Sexual Assault and Harassment Lawyer

 - Medical treatment for physical injuries

 - Emotional distress

 - Loss of quality of life

 Our experienced team of dedicated sex assault and sexual harassment attorneys takes a wholistic legal approach to helping each sex assault client.
-Not only do we fight zealously to achieve maximum compensation in your civil lawsuit, but we also work closely to ensure that criminal charges are pursued on your behalf.
+Not only do we fight zealously to achieve maximum compensation in your civil lawsuit, but we also work closely to ensure that criminal charges are pursued on your behalf if necessary.
 In addition, we provide you with access to the best mental health professionals who help you heal from the sexual trauma you’ve experienced.

 Call Craig Charles Law today for a free, confidential phone call to discuss your legal rights under California and federal law.
-We are a gay friendly, LGBTQIA affirming law practice.
+We are a gay friendly, LGBTQ+ affirming law practice.
 Put your trust in us and allow us to put our experience to work for you.
 Call 424-343-0660.